2014 United States House of Representatives elections in Minnesota: Democratic–Farmer–Labor primary

+Jim Graves, who had previously said he would run again, said he would continue to run after Bachmann retired.
+However, on May 31, 2013, Graves announced that he was suspending his campaign.

 Joe Perske, Mayor of Sartell, Minnesota, was the DFL endorsed candidate and nominee.
 Judy Adams, a painter and environmental activist, and Jim Read, an author and professor of political science at the College of Saint Benedict and Saint John's University, both withdrew after failing to win the DFL endorsement.